Antigua and Barbuda–United States relations: Embassies

 The United States maintains no official presence in Antigua.
 The Ambassador and embassy officers are resident in Barbados and travel to Antigua frequently.
 However, a U.S. consular agent resident in Antigua assists U.S. citizens in Antigua and Barbuda.
 The U.S. Embassy in Barbados is located in the Wildey Business Park, Wildey, St. Michael.
-Antigua and Barbuda do have a embassy in Washington, DC that is located in the neighborhood of Georgetown.
+Antigua and Barbuda has an embassy in Washington, D.C. located in the Georgetown neighborhood.